 Therapy versus pills?

-We have all been there, starting at the ceiling wondering why we can’t sleep.
-For some us this can become a regular occurrence leading to chronic insomnia which is most commonly treated with sleeping pills from your GP.
+We have all been there, staring at the ceiling wondering why we can’t sleep.
+For some of us this can become a regular occurrence leading to chronic insomnia which is most commonly treated with sleeping pills from your GP.